-1980 are also 0.2-0.4 percentage points more likely to take transit to work.
-The magnitude of the transit effect is between 50 and 100 percent of the driving effect, suggesting that transit is the primary substitute for driving (relative to working at home, carpooling, or self-powered means).
-Those coming of age in 1980 are also 0.2-0.3 percentage points less likely to have access to a vehicle (Appendix Table A.4).
-Though these effects may seem small, it is surprising to see any detectable effect given the stability of the driving share in the U.S. over time.17 Further, though the causes and consequences (e.g., queuing and rationing) of this oil crisis may make it unique, we show in Section 4 that the magnitude of the estimates is consistent with our main analysis that leverages variation in gasoline prices over nearly four decades.18
+less likely to have access to a vehicle (Appendix Table A.4).
+Though these effects may seem small, it is surprising to see any detectable effect given the stability of the driving share in the U.S. over time.
+Further, though the causes and consequences (e.g., queuing and rationing) of this oil crisis may make it unique, we show in Section 4 that the magnitude of the estimates is consistent with our main analysis that leverages variation in gasoline prices over nearly four decades.

 The relationship between the gasoline price jump in 1979-80 and reduced later-life driving of cohorts coming of age in 1980 can be assigned a causal interpretation if no other observable or unobservable confounding factors experience a discontinuous break at the same point in time.
-Observable covariates are typically smooth across a range of demographic, employment, and housing characteristics (Appendix Figures A.2-A.4).
-There are no large discontinuities in these graphs, though some display more curvature than those in Figure 2.
-We also report results from 'donut' regression discontinuity tests that omit the 1980 cohort to alleviate measurement error due to the gradual change of prices throughout the years 1979-80.
-Results are similar in magnitude, though slightly less significant (Appendix Table A.5).
+Changes in covariates are small across a range of demographic, employment, and housing characteristics (Appendix Figures A.2-A.4).
+There are no large breaks in these graphs at 1980, though some display more curvature than those in Figure 2.
 We also show later that graduating into a recession does not explain these results.
-Taken together, this suggests that other factors are not likely responsible for the jump visible in Figure 2.